grimme-lab/MindlessGen/README.md

 ```
 mindlessgen -h
 ```
-All relevent command-line options are displayed in the terminal with this command.
-Also, all commands are accessible via the [TOML](https://github.com/marcelmbn/MindlessGen/blob/main/mindlessgen.toml) configuration file.
+This command displays all relevant command line options in the terminal.
+In addition, all commands are accessible via the [TOML](https://github.com/marcelmbn/MindlessGen/blob/main/mindlessgen.toml) configuration file.

 When using the program for academic purposes, please cite: